alipali737/pen-test-docs/Services/WMI.md

 ## Summary
 *Windows Management Infrastructure* (*WMI*) is the Microsoft implementation and extension of the *Common Information Model* (*CIM*), and core functionality of the *Standardised Web-Based Enterprise Management* (*WBEM*) for Windows.

-WMI allows read and write access to almost all set
+WMI allows read and write access to almost all settings on Windows systems.
+It is a collection of programs and databases (A.K.A repositories).
+It can be access via *PowerShell*, *VBScript*, or the *Windows Management Instrumentation Console* (*WMIC*).

 **Standard Port:**
--
+- 135/tcp : initial communication
+- After connection, communication is moved to a random port

 | service name | releases link | notes |
 | ------------ | ------------- | ----- |